rlczddl/awesome-3d-human-reconstruction/README.md

 # awesome 3d human reconstruction
-A curated list of related resources for 3d human reconstruction.
+A curated list of related resources for 3d human reconstruction.Your contributions are welcome!

 ## Contents
  - [papers](#3d-human)